Updated: Aug 8, 2021

 These seasons fashion collections were showcased by designers like no other.
 Many designers opted for digital live streams, Instagram and Youtube lives for their new season collections.
 Like many of us, designers had to adapt by working throughout the global pandemic by keeping the focus on the key trends that would translate into the current mood of dressing.
 The pandemic has made a lot of people think about their clothing and have a renewed focus on how they want to dress for their lifestyles.

 I noticed a lot of clients that I worked with over lockdown are opting to buy less and only buying clothes that will have longevity in their wardrobes.
 It was great to see some of the fashion designers creating capsule collections, with timeless pieces that would become wardrobe staples.
 Other designers focused on bringing the joy back into dressing through fun, vibrant prints and colours.
 Some of the many trends included the bralette, monochrome dressing, pastels in the glorious ice-cream shades, statement coats, netting and printed headscarves.

-What we wear can have a huge impact on our mood and really lift our spirts.
+What we wear can have a huge impact on our mood and really lift our spirits.
 As we ease back out of lockdown it is important that we focus on wearing the clothes that will not only make us look good but also help us to feel great.
-As a personal stylist I love to discover the latest key trends that will work in line with my clients personal style.
+As a personal stylist, I love to discover the latest key trends that will work in line with my clients' personal styles.
 So, I have picked some of my favourite trends that I think will work really well for us women with curves.